odewahn/docker-jumpstart/dockerhub.md

-# Sharing images on DockerHub
+# Sharing images on Docker Hub

 The [Docker Hub](https://hub.docker.com) is a site where you store and share images you create.
 Consciously modeled on [GitHub](https://github.com/), the site offers features like: